Shadsterwolf/Starlink-60-FPS-Mod-Switch-/README.md

 <br/>  _(Overlay menu for clock speed status & FPS)_
 11. (Optional) Download & Add to SD card - Salty-NX: https://github.com/masagrator/SaltyNX/releases/tag/1.1.1
 <br/>  _(Background process to support overlay menus & FPS monitor)_

+## Gameplay
+- In Options > Gameplay, scroll all the way down, change Boost Controls to "Always use R"
+<br/>  _It will just feel better to play this way, trust me, not sure this wasn't the default_